-Production economics

-Approximately 90% of Yara's operational cash costs are raw materials, energy and freight.
+Production economics Approximately 84% of Yara's operational cash costs are raw materials, energy and freight.
 A major part of these purchases can be terminated on short notice, reducing the financial consequences of delivery slow-downs.
 Yara's plants can be stopped at short notice and at low cost as response to decline in deliveries or to take advantage of cheaper imported ammonia.

-Ammonia cash cost build-up - example

-Gas price: 4 USD/MMBtu 36 MMBtu natural gas/tonne ammonia

-x Gas consumption: 36 MMBtu/mt NH 3

-= Gas cost: 144 USD/mt NH 3

-+ Other prod. cost: 29 USD/mt NH 3 Ammonia (NH 3 ) (82% N)

-= Total cash cost 173 USD/mt NH3 (02 /0 14)

-Typical natural gas consumption for ammonia

-Source: Blue Johnson & Associates.

-Natural gas costs the most important cost component

-With a natural gas price of USD 4/MMBtu gas cost represents around 80% of the ammonia production cash costs.
-In this example, one dollar increase in gas cost gives USD 36 higher gas costs.
+Natural gas costs the most important cost component With a natural gas price of USD 4/MMBtu gas cost represents around 80% of the ammonia production cash costs in this example.
+One dollar increase in gas cost gives USD 36 higher gas costs.
 Most of the "other production costs" are fixed costs and therefore subject to scale advantages.

-A new, highly efficient plant may use natural gas in the low thirties range to produce one tonne of ammonia; the corresponding figure for old, poorly maintained plants will be in the mid-forties.
+A new highly efficient plant may use natural gas in the low thirties range to produce one tonne of ammonia; the corresponding figure for old, poorly maintained plants will be in the mid-forties.
+All cost estimates are fob plant cash costs excluding load-out, depreciation, corporate overhead and debt service for a US proxy plant located in Louisiana (~1,300 mt per day capacity).

-mt = metric tonne

-All cost estimates are fob plant cash costs excluding load-out, depreciation, corporate overhead and debt service for a US proxy plant located in Louisiana (ca. 1,300 metric tons per day capacity).
-In this example load-out barge is excluded.

-Urea cash cost build-up - example

-Ammonia is the main input for urea production

-Typically, it takes 0.58 tonne ammonia for each tonne urea.
+Ammonia is the main input for urea production Typically, it takes 0.58 tonne ammonia for each tonne urea.
 If we add the gas cost in ammonia (USD 100) and the additional process gas costs needed for the production of urea (5.2 MMBtu x USD 4/MMBtu = USD 21), natural gas represents around 80% of the total production cash cost.
 All cost estimates are fob plant cash costs excluding depreciation, corporate overhead and debt service for a US proxy plant located in Louisiana (~1,300 mt per day capacity).